IEVS Applicant and Recipient Reports

 After the case transfer Processes the IEVS applicant report.

-Important: If the case is unassigned, the unprocessed IEVS applicant report should be reviewed and processed at the next SAR 7 or RRR, whichever is sooner.
+Important: If the case is unassigned, the unprocessed A-IEVS report should be reviewed and processed at the next SAR 7 or RRR, whichever is sooner.

 The following chart shows the frequency of the reports, who is responsible for processing the report, and the discrepancy tolerance level in each aid program: